The Cold War 1945-1960

 A war between North Korea and South Korea 1950 - 1953.
 Korean War.
 The Korean War was a conflict involving North and South Korea, supported respectively by China and the Soviet Union on one side, and United Nations forces, predominantly from the United States, on the other.

-The US transferred over $12 billion in economic recovery to Western European economies after WWII
+the US transferred over $12 billion in economic recovery to Western European economies after WWII

 Marshall Plan